Code2021X/ifarith-compiler/discussion.md

 In answering this question, you must use specific examples that you got from running the compiler and generating an output.

+Input: (+ 4 9) Stage1: '+' is recognized as 'bop?', '4' and '9' are literals, the output is the same, in this step it just checks the form.
+Stage2: the input is already a basic arithmetic operation, so the output still the same.
+Stage3: input will be transformed into ANF, the output will be (let ([v1 4] [v2 9]) (+ v1 v2)).
+Stage4: each value and operation should be assigned to a virtual register, the output will be 'mov-lit v1, 4'; 'mov-lit v2, 9'; 'add v3, v1, v2'.
+Stage5: it will convert virtual registers into x86 registers.
+Step6: it will convert x86 into NASM assembly, which leads to the final result 13.
+If the input is just a single literal or a basic arithmetic operation, then the passes in stage1 and stage2 could be redundant.

 [ Question 4 ]

 This is a larger project, compared to our previous projects.
 This